 8. Criminal Justice System

 Using geographic information systems technology, more crimes are being solved and prosecuted than ever before.
-GIS-based crime analysis helps police to quickly access crime reports on a digital map of their jurisdiction.
-Prosecution teams use GIS technology to plot locations for trials and for presenting evidence to juries.
+GIS-based crime analysis helps police quickly access crime reports on a digital map of their jurisdiction.
+Prosecution teams use GIS technology to plot locations for trials and to present evidence to juries.
 Judges may track criminal offenders using geographic data, making it easier to rule on probation violations or other matters that fall under their purview.

 9. Tourism and Hospitality

 Businesses that rely on tourist traffic often use GIS to better understand and analyze visitor patterns.
 Information like where tourists stay and which restaurants they visit can give companies insight into how to better market themselves to attract more visitors.
 Analyzing data about visitor frequency, purchase history, and geographic distribution can also help businesses determine seasonal changes in local tourist traffic

 One of my favourite uses for GIS is in education.
 Whether it’s being used to teach students about watersheds or to visualize a city’s crime patterns, education is one area where we can really use technology to open up learning in new ways.
 The Khan Academy recently launched KA Lite, a program that allows teachers to integrate video and other educational content from Khan Academy into their lesson plans.

 GIS is so much more than Google Maps, and it’s been around longer than you think.
 The GIS applications listed above are among the top in the industry today.
 Find out why you should consider becoming a GIS expert and how much you can earn as a GIS expert.